Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Discussions and conclusions

-In Fig.~\ref{fig:diag_fase} we show the validity of the two methods analysed in detail in the paper, that are the standard qubit readout and the full qubit state reconstruction via oscillator dynamics in the three regimes: weak, strong and ultra-strong coupling.
+In Fig.~\ref{fig:diag_fase} we show the validity of the two methods used for the $z$-component evaluation and the full Bloch vector evaluation via oscillator dynamics in the three regimes: weak, strong and ultra-strong coupling.
 We stop the plot at $\alpha=2/(10\pi)$ that corresponds to $\Gamma/\Delta=0.1\omega_0/\Delta$.
 The latter indicates that the estimation of the perturbative decay rate $\Gamma$ for the definition of the parameter regions no longer holds.
-Hence, above this value of $\alpha$ the regime is again the strong coupling one.
-We emphasize that for internal coupling $g\leq0.8\Delta$ the state reconstruction is possible for coupling strengths $\alpha$ bigger than those necessary for the standard readout.
-Furthermore, for increasing internal couplings, even if the LME solution would give a reliable qubit fidelity, regardless of the coupling to the bath, the MPS simulations have shown that it is already much lesser than the acceptance threshold of $90\%$.
-Nevertheless, the state reconstruction is still possible, but the interactions have modified significantly the qubit dynamics with respect to the free one.
+Hence, above this value of $\alpha$, the regime is again the strong coupling one.
+We emphasize that for internal coupling $g\leq0.8\Delta$ the full state evaluation is possible for coupling strengths $\alpha$ bigger than those necessary for the $z$-component evaluation.
+Nevertheless, in the weak coupling regime the procedure with number of quanta is still the most sensitive to the initial state of the qubit.
+Furthermore, for increasing internal couplings, even if the LME solution would give a reliable qubit fidelity, regardless of the coupling to the bath, the MPS simulations have shown that it is already much smaller than the acceptance threshold of $90\%$.
+Nevertheless, we are still following the qubit, but the interactions have modified significantly its dynamics with respect to the free one and the method fails.
 In the ultra-strong regime the fidelity oscillates around the value of $50\%$, that can be easily interpreted by looking at the qubit entanglement in time.

 In Fig.~\ref{fig:ent}, the qubit Von Neumann entropy ($S_q=-\Tr\{\rho_q \log\rho_q\}$) and the purity ($P_q=1-\Tr\{\rho_q^2\}$) are displayed for the three different regimes of parameters examined in the paper.
 We clearly observe how they increase towards the maximum values (dotted black lines $S_q^{max}=\log 2$ and $P_q^{max}=1/2$, respectively) in the ultra-strong coupling regime.
-Actually, for the coupled system qubit-resonator, entanglement becomes bigger and bigger.
-This is the main reason why the qubit fidelity with respect to its free evoution becomes smaller and smaller.\\
+Actually, for the coupled system qubit-oscillator, entanglement becomes bigger and bigger.
+This is the main reason why the qubit fidelity with respect to its free evolution becomes smaller and smaller.\\